Genetic Testing and Counselling for Cancer, Health Conditions, Rare Diseases & Family Planning

 Genetic tests will not tell you that you have, or will in future develop, a condition, they help you understand if you have an increased risk of developing it.
 Knowledge is power and prevention is better than a cure.

-• Carrier Screening: Identifies if you carry genes for inherited diseases (like Cystic Fibrosis or Tay-Sachs) that you could pass on to your children.
+Identify if you carry genes for inherited diseases that you could pass on to your children.

-• Diagnostic Testing: Genetic tests can help identify a specific disorder.
+Genetic tests can help diagnose a specific disorder.

 Family Planning

-• Carrier screening tests are genetic tests that identify if you carry a genetic variant for a particular inherited disorderThese tests are commonly offered to couples planning a pregnancy to understand their risk of having a child with a genetic condition.
-E.g. Cystic Fibrosis, Sickle Cell, Tay-Sachs, PKU and Spinal Muscular Atrophy.
+Identify if you carry a genetic variant for a particular inherited disorderThese tests are commonly offered to couples planning a pregnancy to understand their risk of having a child with a genetic condition like Cystic Fibrosis, Sickle Cell, Tay-Sachs, PKU and Spinal Muscular Atrophy.

 • Y-chromosome Microdeletions are the second-most common cause of male infertility.
 Specific gene deletions are screened that are directly linked to abnormal or no sperm production.